strimzi/proposals/056-zk-kraft-migration.md

 They could be used the following way:

-* `MetadataType`: to understand if the active controller is not in the "Dual" write status anymore (keeping metadata in both ZooKeeper and KRaft) and also out of ZooKeeper, keeping metadata only as KRaft.
+* `MetadataType`: to understand if the active controller is not in the "dual write" mode anymore (keeping metadata in both ZooKeeper and KRaft) and also out of ZooKeeper, keeping metadata only as KRaft.
-* `MigratingZkBrokerCount`: to understand when the migration is starting because after creating the KRaft controllers and forming the quorum, they will "wait for brokers" (end of Phase 1).
-It happens when brokers are switched to the migration mode (Phase 2).
+* `MigratingZkBrokerCount`: to understand when the migration is starting because after creating the KRaft controllers and forming the quorum, they will "wait for brokers" (beginning of Phase 2).
+It happens when brokers are switched to the migration mode.
 Having all brokers registered means migration was started/is going to start.
 * `ZkMigrationState`: to get the actual status of the migration.
 More details [here](https://github.com/apache/kafka/blob/trunk/metadata/src/main/java/org/apache/kafka/metadata/migration/ZkMigrationState.java).

 The Kafka Agent could expose a `/kraft-migration` endpoint providing some of/all the metrics above (in JSON format) which are useful during the automated migration process, in order to allow the operator to understand when a phase is completed and the user can drive to the next one.